78th Field Artillery Regiment: Lineage

 Constituted on 1 July 1916 and organized 1 June 1917 at Fort Riley, Kansas, the 20th Cavalry was formed from elements of the 13th Cavalry.
-Such a lineage is enshrined in the unit crest, the numeral 13 in the blazing sun.
-In November 1917, the 20th Cavalry was re-designated and reformed as the 78th Field Artillery Regiment and assigned to support the 6th Infantry Division.
-On the crest's wreath of red and gold, the 6 pointed star charged with the number 78 represents the 6th Infantry's insignia and its relationship to the Regiment.
+This lineage is enshrined in the unit crest as the numeral 13 in the blazing sun.
+In November 1917, the 20th Cavalry was converted, reorganized, and redesignated as 78th Field Artillery Regiment, part of the 6th Division.
+On the crest's wreath of red and gold, the 6-pointed star charged with the number 78 represents the 6th Infantry's insignia and its relationship to the Regiment.
 Battle participation in Europe was limited and the regiment was inactivated following World War I. The field of the unit crest is red for Artillery.
 The gold billets are from the coat of arms of Franche-Comté, the area where the 78th Field Artillery Regiment was located during World War I. Beneath the crest is a Scroll with the motto SEMEL ET SIMUL meaning "At Once and Together".

 In 1940 the unit was activated as the 78th Field Artillery Battalion, part of the 2nd Armored Division.
 Re-designated the 78th Armored Field Artillery Battalion in 1942, the unit participated in the campaigns for Algeria-French Morocco, Sicily, Normandy, Northern France, Ardennes-Alsace, Central Europe, and the Rhineland.

 In 1957 in Germany the regiment was relieved of assignment from the 2nd Armored Division and each of its six batteries were reorganized into separate battalions.

 A Battery was re-designated as the 1st Battalion, 78th Artillery remained on assignment with the 2nd Armored Division.

 B Battery was re-designated as the 2nd Battalion, 78th Artillery was assigned to the 4th Infantry Division and later the 1st Armored Division.

 C Battery was re-designated as the 3rd Battalion, 78th Artillery was withdrawn from the Regular Army and allotted to the Army Reserve's 90th Infantry Division, later inactivated on 31 December 1965.

 D Battery was re-designated as the 4th Battalion, 78th Artillery was withdrawn from the Regular Army and allotted to the Army Reserve's 102nd Infantry Division, later inactivated on 31 December 1965.

 E Battery was re-designated as the 5th Battalion, 78th Artillery was assigned to 194th Armored Brigade, later inactivated on 18 May 1970.

 F Battery was re-designated as the 6th Battalion, 78th Artillery was assigned to the 6th Infantry Division, later inactivated on 25 July 1968.

 On 1 September 1971 the 78th Artillery was re-designated the 78th Field Artillery under the Combat Arms Regimental System.